BES-QSIG/blogdown_source/content/courses/advancingR-spatial.md

 ```
 The data for this tutorial are available from [here](needs link).

-# What is a spatial object?
+# PART I: What is a spatial object?

 A spatial object is an entity with coordinates in a geographical space (x, y) or (x, y, z) with a specific projection.